Walter Fauntroy: 2011 Libyan civil war

 Fauntroy visited Libya on a "peace mission" during the 2011 Libyan civil war.
 He remained there through the invasion of Tripoli, amongst the journalists holed up at the Rixos Al Nasr, where all Western media was based; this fact was confirmed by CNN reporter Matthew Chance on August 23, 2011, who noted on Twitter that Fauntroy was among the journalists being held within the hotel.
 He was released with the rest of the foreign nationals on August 25, 2011, and returned to Washington, where he took part in remembrances of the anniversary of Martin Luther King Jr.'s "I Have a Dream" speech.

 In an interview with The Afro in early September 2011, Fauntroy claimed to have witnessed Danish and French special forces soldiers on the ground in Libya, beheading and maiming civilians and rebels alike and placing responsibility for the violence on the Libyans.
 He also said he believed "more than 90 percent of the Libyan people love [Muammar] Gaddafi", the Libyan strongman opposed by the rebel movement.
 He defended Gaddafi and condemned his opponents, including NATO, saying, "We believe the true mission of the attacks on Gaddafi is to prevent all efforts by African leaders to stop the recolonization of Africa."
 The Afro noted that it was unable to confirm any aspects of Fauntroy's story, and there has been no independent corroboration of his claims.

 Personal life

-Fauntroy is married to the former Dorothy Simms of Petersburg, Virginia.
-They have two children: Marvin Keith and Melissa Alice.
+Fauntroy was married to the former Dorothy Simms of Petersburg, Virginia.
+She died in June 2023.
+Together they have two children: Marvin Keith and Melissa Alice.